Swizz/snabbdom-pragma/README.md

 ## Getting started

-- **1.** To use snabbdom-pragma you need to download it thanks to your favorite JS package manager.
+- **1.** To use snabbdom-pragma you need to download it thanks to your favorite JavaScript Package Manager.
   ```sh
   yarn add snabbdom-pragma
   ```